lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 }
 ```

-The previous fragment of code, iterates over the elements that compose the HUD and multiplies the orthographic projection matrix by  the model matrix associated to each element.
+The previous fragment of code iterates over the elements that compose the HUD and multiplies the orthographic projection matrix by the model matrix associated to each element.
 The orthographic projection matrix is updated in each `render` call \(because the screen dimensions can change\), and it’s calculated in the following way:

 ```java
 public final Matrix4f getOrthoProjectionMatrix(float left, float right, float bottom, float top) {